 What are Céline of Wild Side‘s thoughts?
 They’re not so many local dishes in New Zealand.
 But there’s one thing you’ll read about even before getting there: the famous Pavlova.
 It doesn’t sound English at all, and for a good reason, because this delicious dessert is named after the Russian ballerina Anna Pavlova.

 In New Zealand, Pavlova is a big deal.
 It a very popular dish served for celebrations and holidays such as Christmas.
 While I was thinking about foie gras, salmon, and yule log (I’m so typically French, I know), the Pavlova was the obvious dessert for kiwi people.
 And now I must say that Pavlova is inextricably linked to my Christmas in New Zealand!

 But the most amazing thing about Pavlova is that you can really be creative and put anything you like on top like feijoas, bananas, blueberries, mangoes… Even chocolate crisps.
 In New Zealand, you can even purchase ready-made bases and put anything you like on top.

-Kiwi people are so fond of it that they even have a world’s largest Pavlova context.
-The latest was 50 square meter and made for the All Blacks Official Charity.
+Kiwi people are so fond of it that they even have the world’s largest Pavlova context.
+The latest was 50 square meters and made for the All Blacks Official Charity.
 Yummy in my tummy as they say in New Zealand!